-“Because no matter where you run, you just end up running into yourself.”—
+“Because no matter where you run,

 HAS IT STARTED YET?

-She was a project girl who aspired to be a painter so she knew about dreaming.
-Peter Kuperstein, her attorney, wears the kind of suit that indicats he’ll choose success over dreams in the long run.
-His hair is dark and pulled into a ponytail, though she thinks that will change sooner than later.
-But his broad silk tie is patterned with the frenzied swirling nightscape of her favorite painter.
+Peter Kuperstein, her attorney, wore a fashionably mod shirt, but the kind of suit that indicates he’ll choose success over dreams in the long run.
+His hair is dark and pulled into a ponytail.
+She thinks that will change sooner than later.
+He talks about painters and vision as if they had an understanding.
+His broad silk tie is patterned with the frenzied swirling nightscape of her favorite painter.
 As a girl she worshipped Van Gogh.
 She’d copied his famed Starry Night from a reproduction in a book onto a huge piece of Masonite her father had obligingly lugged home.
 When she finally got to the Museum of Modern Art, on a high school class trip, she’d seen how much smaller the original was.
 She’d cried.
-Not from disappointment but from the force of it, all that power in such modest space.
+Not from disappointment but from the heart thumping force of it, all that power in such modest space.

 But what will she do now?
 What to do at this very moment?
-Traffic snarls in the congested street, barging around delivery vans idling at the loading dock of the department store.
-She considers shopping to get in out of the rain, staving off a return to an empty apartment.
-But this store is too fine for her now.
-It always was really.
-As an art student at a high school on Second Avenue she’d traversed the department store simply to get to her subway line back to Astoria.
-Never mind.
-Alexander’s is just down the block, a store more suited to her newly re-discovered penury.
+Traffic snarls, agitated in the congested street.
+Traffic lights change and cars barge noisily around delivery vans idling at the loading dock of the department store.
+She considers shopping, staving off a return to an empty apartment.
+But Bloomingdale’s is too fine for her now.

 They had gotten stoned, and they had missed it.

 She scans the busy avenue ahead.
 Where is the best place to hide?
 In a darkened movie theater, of course, where a yellow linen dress has no effect.
-Whatever is playing, at the Baronet or the Coronet Theater next door will do.
+Whatever is playing, at the Baronet or the Coronet Theater next door, will do.
 Deliberate strides take her across the broad avenue.

 4 comments: